In this guide, you will explore the feclearexcept function in C++ along with its syntax, parameters, and sample illustrations.

 excepts: Bitmask listing of exception flags to clear

-If excepts equals zero or all exceptions have been removed, the feclearexcept function returns zero.
-If an error occurs, a non-zero is returned.
+If there are no exceptions or if all exceptions have been cleared, the feclearexcept function will return a value of zero.
+In case of an error, a non-zero value will be returned.

 The floating-point environment control function of the C standard library is described in the <cfenv> header and includes the feclearexcept function.
 It can be used to set one or more floating-point exception flags.
 The only input required for the function is a bitwise OR of one or more of the following constants: